-- " Addition of PFO diluted at 20% in HFE to break the emulsion (approximately the same volume as the recovered emulsion volume) - " After this operation, which aims to remove the surfactant, all the drops collect in a sort of clump which at first gives the impression that everything has coalesced into a single - " large drop.
-On closer inspection we can see that it is a clump but that there is no coalescence - " Then remove the remaining oil with a pipette.
-There is just the cluster of beads in the bottom of the Falcon - " Add PBS buffer to resuspend the beads (a dye in the buffer can be used at this step to have better contrast between these two aqueous phases)
+- " Addition of PFO diluted at 20% in HFE to break the emulsion (approximately the same volume as the recovered emulsion volume) - " After this operation, all the drops collect in a sort of clump which at first gives the impression that everything has coalesced into a single large drop.
+On closer inspection we can see that it is a clump but that there is no coalescence - " Then remove the remaining oil/surfactant with a pipette.
+There is just the cluster of beads in the bottom of the Falcon tube. - " Add PBS buffer to resuspend the beads (a dye in the buffer can be used at this step to have better contrast between these two aqueous phases)